Ilya Somin: Originalism

 Somin is a proponent of originalism: he argues that judges should interpret the Constitution according to its original public meaning.
 Somin has written an article about the relationship and tension between constitutional originalism and political ignorance.
 He has also blogged about the history of originalism, the relation between originalism and discrimination, the relation between originalism and affirmative action, and other topics related to originalism.

+Tariffs

+Somin had the idea that a lawsuit against most of the tariffs in the second Trump administration could be successful.
+He also helped get it off the ground, thereby sowing the seeds for one of the most significant recent rulings by the US Supreme Court.
+It has been decades since the constitutional judges have stopped such a central initiative by a president.

+Somin brought the lawsuit together with the Liberty Justice Center.
+They were later joined by prominent legal scholars and Supreme Court litigators Neal Katyal and Michael McConnell as counsel for the plaintiffs.
+Katyal is the former acting solicitor general under President Obama and is one of the most prominent legal representatives in the United States.
+Few lawyers have argued before the Supreme Court more often, and even fewer with such success.

 Property rights

 Somin has been critical of eminent domain laws that permit governments to take over land by force.
 He was critical of the court decision in Kelo v.
 City of New London and has defended eminent domain reforms undertaken by US states in the wake of the incident, while arguing that such reforms may not go far enough in protecting private property rights.
 Somin has argued that Detroit's abuse of eminent domain "deter[red] investment by undermining confidence in the security of property rights."
 Somin's book on the topic of property rights and eminent domain, titled The Grasping Hand: "Kelo v.
 City of New London" and the Limits of Eminent Domain was published by the University of Chicago Press and released on June 15, 2015.
 Many commentators consider it the leading work on the controversial Kelo case, and "public use" restrictions on takings.
 The book was described as the definitive analysis and critique of Kelo by leading legal scholars Richard Epstein and James Krier, and also endorsed by attorneys for both sides in the case.